anttikissa/workflows/README.txt

 Returns {
     id: 234,
+    workflowId: 123,
-    status: 'finished', // TODO figure out statuses as we go
+    status: 'done', // TODO figure out statuses as we go
     // and other state that executions could have:
     // variables? error states? result?
 }

+If we need a list of executions, maybe:

+GET /executions

+Returns [
+    {
+        id: 234,
+        workflowId: 123,
+        status: 'pending'
+    },
+    {
+        id: 235,
+        workflowId: 123,
+        status: 'done'
+    }
+]

 Cancel an execution (set status to 'cancelled'; maybe not that important for PoC):